apache/mxnet/docs/tutorials/basic/symbol.md

 ### Variable Sharing

 Sometimes we want to share the contents between several symbols.
-This can be simply done by bind these symbols with the same array.
+This can be done by simply binding these symbols to the same array.

 ```python
 a = mx.sym.Variable('a')